Longwelwind/swords-and-ravens/agot-bg-game-server/powers.md

 # Powers

 This is a listing of all the special powers on House Cards present in the game.
-Having such a listing is useful when coding logic related to the execution of the a House Card power, when you need an overview of the possible interactions that could occur with other cards.
+Having such a listing is useful when coding logic related to the execution of a House Card power, when you need an overview of the possible interactions that could occur with other cards.

 ## Base game